Open-Xchange-Frontend/grunt-require-gettext/README.md

 - add detection for duplicate msgids
     - create_pot task will fail if duplicate is detected
-    - primary key for items are msgctxt and msgid, nod msgid_plural
+    - primary key for items are msgctxt and msgid, not msgid_plural
 - integrate travis-ci automatic testing

 ### 0.6.0